lmw-gh-personal/CObs/README.md

 - **Retrodicted Transmission:** Transmission for the time period from one median-time-from-exposure-to-test until the current day is simulated, now that all three signals are offline and we are flying blind.
-The simulated values are based on the last seen magnitude of transmission and last seen growth exponent, (or rather suitably smoothed rolling average versions thereof).
+The simulated values are based on the last seen magnitude of transmission and last seen growth exponent, (or rather, suitably smoothed rolling average versions thereof).

 During the test-results-only based period, signal unreliability due to drift in deployed test capacity and test positivity is compensated for, by adjusting the reported-to-real ratio accordingly.
-For an extreme example that illustrates why this is important, were deployed test capacity to suddenly drop to one tenth of yesterday's reported cases with 100% positivity, it doesn't mean real-world transmission has suddenly dropped by an order of magnitude!
+For an extreme example that illustrates why this is significant, were deployed test capacity to suddenly drop to one tenth of yesterday's reported cases with 100% positivity, it doesn't mean real-world transmission has suddenly dropped by an order of magnitude!